The rising Mississippi is impacting local parks

 DAVENPORT, Iowa (KWQC) - Early Friday morning, we could see the water on the Mississippi River climb by the hour.

 In terms of traffic and road closures, South Concord between Utah and River Drive will close sometime Friday or Saturday.
-There will be periodic lane closures on River Drive this weekend and Beiderbecke will also see closures this weekend.
+There will be periodic lane closures on River Drive this weekend and Beiderbecke will also see closures.

 Aside from parking, it doesn’t look like there will be any impacts on St. Patrick’s Day celebrations, but we’ll monitor this closely.